 Majoring in game design is a great way to become a part of the exciting, fast-growing, and competitive world of electronic gaming.
 Read on to find out more on what you can expect as a game design major.

-Game design refers to the design, development, marketing, and distribution of video games for computers, consoles, arcades, smart devices, and interactive web media.
+Game design is the design, development, marketing, and distribution of video games for computers, consoles, arcades, smart devices, and interactive web media.
 This multibillion-dollar industry offers countless opportunities for career advancement for designers, programmers, graphic artists, writers, and more.

 If you’re ready to earn your degree at one of the most prestigious schools in the world, get started with a look at the Most Influential Schools in Game Design.